-Today, soccer – otherwise known as association football or simply football – is the most popular sport in the world.
-Soccer players are known to be landing millions of dollars, while FIFA itself records revenues in the billions, seeing particular success in World Cup years.
+Today, soccer, otherwise known as football, is the most popular sport in the world.
+Soccer players are known to be landing millions of dollars, while FIFA records revenues in the billions, seeing particular success in World Cup years.

-That’s the current state of soccer – however, how did it come to be such a successful sport?
+That’s the current state of soccer; however, how did it become such a successful sport?
 How was soccer created, and why does it enjoy the admiration of hundreds of millions of people across the planet?

-Today, I am going to have a historical overview type of post, diving into the roots of what we know today as soccer.
+Today, I will have a historical overview type of post, diving into the roots of what we know today as soccer.

 Soccer has its roots deep in antiquity, so we should first have a brief look at the pre-Britain era of soccer-like games.
 Forms of soccer have seemingly existed on all continents, but we have the most information on Chinese, Japanese, Greek, and Roman games.